-Some states or counties require at least one outlet to be in the countertop of an island or peninsula; however, sometimes more are needed.
 The same rule that applies to walls, sometimes applies to islands.
-Code can require the same number of outlets every 2 feet in an island or peninsula, since it doesn’t have a wall.
+Code can require the same number of outlets every two feet in an island or peninsula, since it doesn’t have a wall.

 2. Windows are in the way of wall outlets, as well as sink and range considerations.